shreyabirthare/public_lab2/README.md

 ## Part 2: Containerize Your Application

+In this part, you will first containerize your application code and then learn to deploy all components as a distributed application  using docker.
+If you are not familiar with docker, be sure to look at homework 5, which provides a hands-on tutorial.
+Also review the references at the end of this file.

-Create a dockerfile for each of the three microservices that you implemented in part 1.
+First, create a dockerfile for each of the three microservices that you implemented in part 1.
 Verify that they build and run without issue.

 After that write a docker compose file that can bring up (or tear down) all three services using one